cvut/qtrvsim/README.md

 Simulation will execute them as XLEN=32 or XLEN=64 according to the ELF file header.
 There is even initial support for endianness selection based on the ELF file header.

+Source-level navigation and `--trace-source` need `-g -gdwarf-4`.
+DWARF5 binaries still run, but source tracing is unavailable and a warning is shown.

 - 64-bit RISC-V ISA RV64IM and 32-bit RV32IM ELF executables are supported.
 - Compressed instructions are not yet supported.